 We implement BGP as a connected pipeline of "routing tables", each performing a specialized task.
-Figure 1 gives the general overview of classes involved in the core of the BGP process, but excludes the classes involved in handling peerings with peers.
+Figure 1 gives the general overview of classes involved in the core of the BGP process, but excludes the classes involved in handling peerings with peer routers and some of the more specialized stages in the plumbing.
+Figure 2 expands on the plumbing to include all the plumbing stages in the current version of BGP, and broadly groups them according to whether or not they modify or store routes.

 Route information flows from left to right in this figure.
-Typically an Update or Withdraw message arrives from a BGP peer, is split up into separate add_route or delete_route commands by the PeerHandler, and then the update flows through the tables towards the DecisionTable.
-If the route is better than the best alternative, then it passes through the DecisionTable, and is then fanned out to all the output branches except the one it arrived un.
-The outgoing PeerHandler then sends the route on to the corresponding BGP peer.
+Typically an Update or Withdraw message arrives from a BGP peer, is split up into separate add_route or delete_route commands by the Peer-Handler, and then the update flows through the tables towards the DecisionTable.
+If the route is better than the best alternative, then it passes through the DecisionTable, and is fanned out to all the output branches except the one it arrived on.
+The outgoing PeerHandler then sends the route to the corresponding BGP peer.